fbpx

 1. Celebrate Them

 Acknowledge them when they make the effort to show up since in most cases, it takes most of their energy to move from place to place.
-When they show up, try to pay extra attention to them by complementing then and taking a genuine interest in their life.
+When they show up, try to pay extra attention to them by complimenting them and taking a genuine interest in their life.
 If they can’t make it or they cancel last minute, surprise them with a home delivery instead of getting upset.
 However, you should also give them their personal space when they need it.

 1. Concede Control